raipc/atsd-api-python/README.md

 ## Services

-The client provides a set of services for inserting and querying particular type of records in the database, for example, `Series`, `Property`, and `Message` records as well as with metadata records such as `Entity`, `Metric`, and `EntityGroup`.
-An example of creating a service is provided below.
+The client supports services to insert and query particular types of records in the database.
+These include `Series`, `Property`, and `Message` records as well as metadata records such as `Entity`, `Metric`, and `EntityGroup`.

 ```python
 from atsd_client.services import *